istio/istio.io/content/en/news/releases/1.22.x/announcing-1.22/_index.md

 ### Path templating in `AuthorizationPolicy`

-Support path templating was one of the hottest topic in the past, now it's avaliable.
+Support path templating was one of the hottest topic in the past, now it's available.
 Check more details [here](https://github.com/istio/istio/issues/16585).

 ## Upgrading to 1.22